brohrer/academic_advisory/use_cases.md

 ### Relevant data sets
 * **[HyperLEDA](http://leda.univ-lyon1.fr/intro.html)**: a database and a collection of tools to study the physics of galaxies and cosmology.

+## Bioinformatics
+* Given certain proeprties of a gene how one can predict its expression?
+* Impute the missing characteristics in a gene expression

+### Relevant data sets
+* **[Human epidermal growth factor receptor 2-positive breast cancer brain metastases](https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS5306)**: Analysis of HER2+ breast cancer brain metastasis specimens and HER2+ nonmetastatic primary breast tumors.
+Samples were matched for patient age upon primary tumor detection and ER status of primary tumor.
+Results provide insight into the molecular basis of HER2+ breast cancer outgrowth in the brain.
+Given these information, how one can recognize HER-2 type genes from the dataset?
+Also, how one can determine whether a predictive classifier adds predictive value to standard prognostic factors?

 ## Correspondence
 * **Topic summarization**: given a set of messages, identify major topics.